 Weaponized mech suits are often used in the Alien vs. Predator universe as they are helpful in combating both Xenomorph and Yautja threats.
 We take a look at several different mech suits and power armor from the movies, games and comic books.
 The mech suits are ranked by their usefulness in combat, the power of their weapons and resistance to acid and other combat damage.

 Caterpillar P-5000 Powerloader

 The P-5000 Powerloader was a standard issue mech suit used in construction and logistics operations produced by Caterpillar.
 It could also be used remotely thanks to an onboard camera without using an onboard driver.
 The P-5000 was also known to be used by Colonial Marines, but not directly in a combat role.
 It's only offensive capabilities was its welder and its powerful arms.
 However, several individuals have been known to use it effectively against the Xenomorphs in a last-ditch effort.
-Ellen Ripley used the Powerloader against the Queen Alien in Aliens and Blue Marsalis used one remotely to kill many Aliens in Alien: Cold Forge.
+Lieutenant Ellen Ripley used the Powerloader against the Queen Alien in Aliens and Blue Marsalis used one remotely to kill many Aliens in Alien: Cold Forge.
 It did not come with any acid resistance and its arms are known to break down under a lot of strain.

 Particle Plasma Projector Suit